codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 463 words; Updated: November 6, 2019
+      Length: 463 words; Updated: Nov 2019

    .. rst-class:: list-abstract

-      When using ``rsync`` for State Snapshot Transfers, if the donor node crashes in the middle of a state transfer, the joiner node may stall, its databases may be incomplete and inaccessible.
-This article discusses this situation and how to resolve it.
+      If a donor node crashes while using ``rsync`` for a state transfers, the joiner node may stall with incomplete databases, and be inaccessibe.
+This article discusses how to resolve this.

    .. rst-class:: rubric-2 list-sub-header